 '''

 import com.mycompany.myapp.Labels;

 public class MyClass {

-String label = Labels.Label1;
+String label = Labels.NLS.getMessage(Labels.Label1);

 ...

 '''

 The generation is triggered when building the application or after a change done in any PO or .nls.list files.
 This allows to always have the Java interfaces up-to-date with the translations and to use them immediately.